Controversy after French professors accused of Islamophobia | Malay Mail

 A schoolgirl who fanned outrage online with false allegations that Muslims had been asked to leave the room when the cartoons were shown has confessed to police that she was not in the class, reports said on Sunday.

-Under a tough new security law being discussed in the French parliament publishing personal information about a public servant knowing that doing so could cause them harm would be an offense punishable by up to three years in prison. — AFP
+A tough new security law being discussed in the French parliament would make publishing personal information about a public servant knowing that doing so could cause them harm an offence punishable by up to three years in prison. — AFP